GriffinCanCode/Builder/examples/javascript/javascript-vite-react/README.md

 npm install
 ```

-Or let Builder install them automatically by setting `installDeps: true` in the BUILD file.
+Or let Builder install them automatically by setting `installDeps: true` in the Builderfile.

 ## Why Vite?